skeletor.post

 This function really only produces useful radii if the skeleton is centered

-does that by default whereas all other
+inside the mesh. by_wavefront does that by default whereas all other

 skeletonization methods don't.
 Your best bet to get centered skeletons is

-to contract the mesh first (sk.pre.contract
+to contract the mesh first (sk.pre.contract).

 Parameters